Flights & getting there

-Aéroport de Mogador, 17km south of the medina, is used by Transavia, flying from Paris, and EasyJet, flying from London Luton.
+Aéroport Essaouira Mogador, 17km south of the medina, is used by Transavia, flying from Paris, and Easyjet, flying from London Luton.
 Direct flights to Casablanca were launched in 2017.

 The bus station is about 400m northeast of the medina, an easy walk to Bab Doukkala during the day but better in a petit taxi (Dh10) if you’re arriving or leaving late at night.
 CTM buses leave from its dedicated office, a Dh10 petit-taxi ride from the medina.